codeonlyjs/website/content/guide/templateTransitions.md

 * on entering it starts with opacity 0 and transitions to opacity 1
 * on leaving it starts at opacity 1 and transitions to opacity 0

-A slide in/out transition is symmetric if it slides in one direction and slides out the opposite direction.
+A slide in/out transition is symmetric if it slides in in one direction and slides out in the opposite direction.

 A slide in/out transition that slides in from one side of the screen and out the other would not be symmetric because the start and end positions